-The following information may be useful if you yourself have not studied at university, or if you have not studied at an Australian university.
+The following information may be useful to you if you have a family member starting at Flinders and you yourself have not studied at university or have not studied at an Australian university.

 We have developed some translated material for families and friends of new Flinders University students in the following languages:

 - Arabic (PDF 112KB)

 - Bosnian (PDF 21KB)